Ben Crane Assessed 8-Stroke Penalty for Stickers on His Clubheads

 Per ESPN.con's Bob Harig, Crane had no hard feelings against those who made the decision: "The rules staff did a great job and tried just to make it a four-shot penalty, but the rule stands.
 Eight-shot penalty.
 It's a bummer, but it's the rules."

-The stickers on Crane's clubs were used in training to provide data for Trackman.
+The stickers on Crane's clubs were used in training to provide swing data.
 In the rules, however, it is stated that a sticker on a clubface represents an attachment, which is illegal.

 While the 41-year-old Crane is a PGA Tour veteran, he lost his PGA Tour card after finishing 147th in the FedEx Cup standings.